NACLab/ngc-learn/README.md

 7) pyviz (>=0.2.0) (currently optional but required if using `ngclearn.utils.experimental.viz_utils`) -->

-(Which you can have setup/installed by running `$ pip3 install -r requirements.txt`.)
+(Which you can have setup/installed by running `$ pip install -r requirements.txt`.)

 Once you have ensured that the above dependencies have been installed, you can then run the setup script at the top of the <code>ngclearn</code> directory